AstroForge-Incorporated/tetra3/README.md

 binned 2x2) camera and a Fujifilm HF35XA-5M 35mm f/1.9 lens are included as test data (11.4 degrees FOV).

-## Usage
-### Generating New Databases
-`examples/generate_database.py` generates two different star databases, one for the IDS imager and one for the selfie cam.

-To run database generation, first download the `tyc_main.dat` database file from [Box](https://astroforge.app.box.com/file/1997375061499?s=my1mb5in9vj9hwxiyg9rz2gc1ddoq3xt) and save it to `tetra3/data`.

-**Important arguments**
-`max_fov, min_fov`: Select an FOV range +/- 1 degree around the true FOV of the camera (this is to provide sufficient error bounds but also to minimize the database size)
-`star_max_magnitude`: Dimmest stars to add into the database.
-Default set to 9.
-`star_catalog`: Which star database is being used to generate the pattern catalog.
-Default tycho2 (downloaded from https://cdsarc.u-strasbg.fr/ftp/cats/I/239/).

-### Running Star-ID
-`examples/test_tetra3.py` runs the star-ID algorithm on a set of images placed inside `examples/test_images`, using a star database saved into `tetra3/data`.
-The fov of the camera/image gen used to generate the images must match the fov of the database chosen in this script (see `load_database`).

 ## Astroforge Updates
 1. Cleaned up unused db_props
 2. Removed right ascension, declination angle, and magnitude from star table (values are not used in star_id calculations, algorithm only uses the unit vector)